Connect and Protect: Law Enforcement Behavioral Health Response Program

 - Applicant must attach documentation to support this designation

-- Propose interventions that have been shown by empirical evidence to reduce recidivism and using validated assessment tools to target incarcerated individuals with a moderate or high risk of recidivism and a need for treatment services as appropriate
+- When appropriate, use validated assessment tools to identify and prioritize individuals with a moderate or high risk of recidivism and a need for treatment services

 Geographic Coverage